Hijack the Seas: Tsunami

 “Desperation?”

 “What makes a god desperate?”
 I asked, frowning.
 “And why are they out here?
-You’d think they’d have better places to look for power than this,” I gestured around at the small collection of hills, the flat sands beyond, and the sparse scrub.
+You’d think they’d have better places to look for power than this,” I gestured at the small collection of hills, the flat sands beyond, and the sparse scrub.
 There were beautiful places in the deserts outside Vegas, but this wasn’t one of them.
 I’d thought before that the covens must have chosen it precisely for that reason.

 If you wanted to go unnoticed, you could do worse.